 Assigned reading and study guide and all study material.

 Full access to our extensive Herbal Library and study room with wood stove and kitchen.
-Eco shower block with power shower, solar pool and sauna.
-Pristine sandy beaches with seals, otters, basking sharks herons, falcons etc are 5-10 mins walk away.
+Eco shower block with power shower and solar / wood sauna.
+Pristine sandy beaches with seals, otters, basking sharks, herons, falcons etc. are 5-10 mins walk away.
 There is also a good local Hotel and regular buses around the island.

-2018/19 dates for the face to face programme are: arrive Monday 15th April and depart Saturday 4th May for Part 1 and arrive Monday 16th September and depart Saturday 5th October for Part 2.
+2019/20 dates for the face to face programme are: arrive Monday 15th April and depart Saturday 4th May for Part 1 and arrive Monday 16th September and depart Saturday 5th October for Part 2.

-If your initial Application meets our requirements, there will follow an in depth interview process either by personal visit or skype meeting.
+If your initial Application meets our requirements, there will follow an in depth interview process either by personal visit or video call.